All posts

 Who Is a Turkish Tax Resident?

-Turkish tax residency is determined by domicile and physical presence.
-An individual is a Turkish tax resident if they:
+Turkish tax residency comes down to domicile and physical presence.
+You are a Turkish tax resident if you:

 • Have a legal domicile (ikametgah) in Turkey, OR